am97veb/homepage/README.md

 ## Description

-Welcome on my first site.

-My website short tells about where I'm from, where I appear and where I work.
-You will also find a section about my interests there and you will learn about my favorite songs.
-Contact details are in the footer.
+Welcome to my first website, which tells briefly something about me: where I come from, where I studied and where I work.
+You will also find a section dedicated to my interests and my favorite music.
+The footer contains contact information.

-To create my first site I use Visual Studio Code program, CSS and BEM convencion to design this site and Java Script to change background color after using the button.
+I used Visual Studio Code, Cascading Style Sheet and BEM conventions to create my first site.
+I used JavaScript to change the background color using a button.